breigo/playground-58w4djk5/markdowns/linq-single-elements.md

 var firstTwoDigitNumber = numbers.First(x => x >= 10);     // throws an Exception.
 There is no number >= 10
 ```

-This behavior is sometimes not intended and you want to return the default value if no elemetn matches the predicate.
+Throwing an exception is sometimes not intended behaviour.
+Instead, you want to return a default value if no element matches the predicate.
 For these use cases LINQ offers:

 * `FirstOrDefault(predicate)` returns the first element in the collection that matches the predicate, or the default value, if no element matches the predicate.